Lucky-Kashyap/Front-End-Domination-Create-Anything-with-Code/README.md

           color:'red';
         }

+#### Section : 10 Form Handling

+- Form Handling
+- form basic nature or we can say default nature is to get submmitted but react says no page reload
+- website submit ho jaati hai form submit krne par.

+- How react handle things in Form

 # FrontEnd Domination

 Embarking on a journey to become a proficient frontend developer is an exciting and rewarding endeavor.